 Children Of Men

 While the decade might have been full of showy sci-fi films which acted as mere excuses to waste money on special effects, Children Of Men stood out as a rare example of using the genre for good, not evil.
 A bleak look at what would happen to the world if people became infertile, it was horribly convincing by choosing realism over sensationalism.
-Also contains one of the most shocking deaths we've ever seen on film.
-We still don't quite believe it.
+Also contains one of the most shocking deaths ever seen on film, one that remains slightly unbelievable to this day.

-The third of Scorsese's gangster films, The Departed was to the 00s what Goodfellas was for the 90s.
-A classic tale of organised crime, undercover work and fluid identities, The Departed was a thrilling film which had you guessing the whole way.
-The critics concurred, as the movie won 4 Oscars, further establishing Scorsese's legendary status.
+The third of Scorsese’s gangster films, The Departed was to the ‘00s what Goodfellas was for the ‘90s.
+Based on a Hong Kong movie with the endlessly pleasing title Infernal Affairs, it’s a classic tale of organised crime, undercover work and fluid identities.
+The Departed was thrilling, keeping you guessing the whole way.
+The critics concurred, as the movie won four Oscars, further establishing Scorsese’s legendary status.

-Guillermo Del Toro's breathtaking Oscar-nominee managed to combine inspired fantasy with harrowing wartime drama.
+Guillermo Del Toro’s breathtaking Oscar nominee (predating his winning The Shape Of Water by eleven years) managed to combine inspired fantasy with harrowing wartime drama.
 Not an easy feat.
-His tale of a young girl torn between fascist 40s Spain and a magical yet dangerous fantasy world delivered on so many levels that it catapulted Del Toro back to the A-List and was the best-reviewed film of the entire decade.
-Oh and another film which made us cry like a baby.
+His tale of a young girl torn between fascist ‘40s Spain and a magical yet dangerous fantasy world delivered on so many levels that it catapulted Del Toro to the A-List and was the best-reviewed film of the entire decade.
+Oh, and made everyone who saw it cry like a baby.

 No Country For Old Men

-The Coens had one hell of a time in the 90s with Fargo and The Big Lebowski making their way onto our greatest 90s movies list and while the 00s were a tad slower (Intolerable Cruelty and The Ladykillers were misfires), things picked up when they won Best Picture at the Oscars for their blistering adaptation of Cormac McCarthy's classic thriller.
+The Coens had one hell of a time in the ‘90s with Fargo and The Big Lebowski, and while the ‘00s were a tad slower (Intolerable Cruelty and The Ladykillers were misfires), things picked up when they won Best Picture at the Oscars for their blistering adaptation of Cormac McCarthy’s classic thriller.
 The film also brought Javier Bardem to our attention with his Oscar-winning turn as iconic villain Anton Chigurh.